Frequently Asked Questions

 tox_class : predicted toxicity class (1-6)

-Probability : Float value from 0 to 1 giving confidence of the above result
+tox_models : float value from 0 to 1 giving confidence of the above result

 Please note the output is intended to be machine-readable.
 To inspect it manually, using a JSON-Viewer like Stack.hu JSON viewer or Code Beautify JSON Viewer is recommended.